-I am an Associate Professor in the Department of Organization Sciences of the Faculty of Social Sciences of the Vrije Universiteit Amsterdam (VU Amsterdam) where I work since 2001.
+I am an Associate Professor and Director of Programmes in the Department of Organization Sciences of the Faculty of Social Sciences of the Vrije Universiteit Amsterdam (VUA).

 My current research is about the organizational and community response to crisis and disaster situations.

 Since 1998 I have been teaching in the courses Organizational Behavior, Technology Assessment, Organizational Politics, Public Administration and Safety, Media, Technology and Modern Culture, Organization Theory, and Advanced Qualitative Research Methods.
-I supervise(d) 95 Master-students and I am/was involved as a co-promotor in 10 promotions.
+I supervise(d) about 150 Master-students and I am/was involved as a co-promotor in 12 promotions.

 I was born in the Hague, the Netherlands, at 22 April 1969.
 Today I live in Amsterdam with my wife, prof. Halleh Ghorashi.
-I am chair of the board of Cybersoek, a social/cultural center for digital education in east Amsterdam and commissioner at the grassroots neighborhood cooperation Meevaart (Coöperatieve Vereniging de Buurtmaatschap), Amsterdam.
+I am chair of the board of Cybersoek, a social/cultural center for digital education in east Amsterdam.

 Office in Amsterdam: